TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.replaceBlocks(blocksToRemove, blocksToInsert)
 ```

-`blocksToRemove:` An array of identifiers for existing blocks that should be replaced.
+`blocksToRemove:` An array of [identifiers](#block-identifiers) for existing blocks that should be replaced.

 `blocksToInsert:` An array of blocks that the existing ones should be replaced with.

 #### Additional Information

-If the blocks that should be removed are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted in place of the block found by the first identifier in `blocksToRemove`.
+If the blocks that should be removed are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted at the position of the first block in `blocksToRemove`.